Conservation of Orford Castle

 First built for King Henry II between 1165 and 1177, Orford Castle was once a royal outpost on the River Ore’s tidal estuary, in Suffolk.
 All that remains of the outpost today is the Castle Keep.
 The castle’s curtain walls, outer towers and gatehouse were demolished in the 17th and 18th centuries.
 Constructed with brown septaria, a crumbly mudstone once seen as a good building material and found in local estuaries, the stone has over time become brittle leading to the castle’s deterioration.
 Research indicates that this deterioration has been underway as early as the 16th century.
 There have been numerous attempts historically to prevent it, including engravings from 1738 which indicate attempts to reinforce the Keep.

-Today there are visible indications of the crumbling septaria, and the immediate area around the base of the castle has been fenced off for decades.
+Before the conservation project, there were visible indications of the crumbling septaria, and the immediate area around the base of the castle had been fenced off for decades.

 You can find out more about Orford Castle's history here.

-Over a decade of research and trials has concluded that it is neither possible or practical to replace the stone on a like for like basis and alternative methods of conservation have had to be considered.
-This is partly due to the difficulty in obtaining septaria, a process which would involve the detrimental environmental impact of dredging estuaries, but also due to the poor attributes of the mudstone for construction.
+Over a decade of research and trials concluded that it was neither possible or practical to replace the stone on a like for like basis and alternative methods of conservation had to be considered.
+This was partly due to the difficulty in obtaining septaria, a process which would involve the detrimental environmental impact of dredging estuaries, but also due to the poor attributes of the mudstone for construction.

 Conserving the Keep

-With the findings of all these trials analysed, and with support from Historic England, English Heritage are undertaking project to add lime render to the facing of the Keep who will work alongside leading historic building conservation professionals.
+With the findings of all these trials analysed, and with support from Historic England, English Heritage undertook a project to add lime render to the facing of the Keep, working alongside leading historic building conservation professionals.

-Trials indicate that while the lime render will initially appear light and creamy in colour it will deepen and darken over the years making a closer match to the septaria.
+Trials indicated that while the lime render will initially appear light and creamy in colour it will deepen and darken over the years making a closer match to the septaria.
 While the render will change the Keep’s appearance, the expert consensus is that this approach represents the best outcome for the castle over the longer term.
-The works also mean that for the first time in years’ visitors will have access to the grounds around the castle, which due to the crumbling septaria, are currently fenced off.
+The works also mean that for the first time in years’ visitors have access to the grounds around the castle, which due to the crumbling septaria, were fenced off.